Singapore National Day rally: 2013 National Day Rally

-The 2013 rally was the first to be held at the ITE Headquarters and ITE College Central after nine years at the National University of Singapore's University Cultural Centre.
+The 2013 rally was the first to be held at ITE College Central after 12 years at the National University of Singapore's University Cultural Centre.
 Lee said the move was "for a serious purpose - to underscore my longstanding commitment to investing in…every Singaporean".

 2015 National Day Rally

-In his 2015 speech, "set within the context of... an impending general election", Lee Hsien Loong "asked for a strong mandate" without being "baldly partisan".
-Lee also mentioned two ministers, Vivian Balakrishnan and Lim Swee Say, who would respectively be standing in Holland–Bukit Timah GRC and East Coast GRC, the two most contested PAP-held constituencies.
+In his 2015 speech, "set within the context of... an impending general election", Prime Minister Lee Hsien Loong "asked for a strong mandate" without being "baldly partisan".
+PM Lee also mentioned two ministers, Vivian Balakrishnan and Lim Swee Say, who would respectively be standing in Holland–Bukit Timah GRC and East Coast GRC, the two most contested PAP-held constituencies.

 2016 National Day Rally

-An hour and 20 minutes into his English remarks at the 2016 rally, Lee Hsien Loong suddenly took ill at 9:20pm.
+80 minutes into his English remarks at the 2016 rally, Prime Minister Lee Hsien Loong suddenly took ill at 9:20pm.
 Half an hour later, Deputy Prime Minister Teo Chee Hean announced that Lee would resume his speech.
-The Prime Minister's Office (PMO) also said that Lee had felt "unsteady because of prolonged standing, heat and dehydration", adding, "His heart is fine and he did not have a stroke."
+The Prime Minister's Office (PMO) also said that PM Lee had felt "unsteady because of prolonged standing, heat and dehydration", adding, "His heart is fine and he did not have a stroke."
 At 10:40pm, he returned to speak for another 15 minutes.
 By then, he looked well and thanked the audience for waiting for him, who gave him a standing ovation.

 2017 National Day Rally

-The 2017 rally was held on 20 August 2017 at ITE Headquarters and ITE College Central.
-Lee's speech mainly focused on the obstacles which Singapore was currently facing, namely Diabetes, Pre-school and Technology.
+The 2017 rally was held on 20 August 2017 at ITE College Central.
+Prime Minister Lee Hsien Loong's speech mainly focused on the obstacles which Singapore was currently facing, namely Diabetes, Pre-school and Technology.

 2018 National Day Rally

-The 2018 rally was held at the ITE Headquarters and ITE College Central on 19 August 2018, with the rally focused on trending issues such as housing, healthcare and cost of living.
-Prime Minister Lee introduced, among other policies, the Merdeka Generation Package—a spin-off from the Pioneer Generation Package, the Voluntary Early Redevelopment Scheme and a revamped Home Improvement Programme.
+The 2018 rally was held at ITE College Central on 19 August 2018, with the rally focused on trending issues such as housing, healthcare and cost of living.
+Prime Minister Lee Hsien Loong introduced, among other policies, the Merdeka Generation Package—a spin-off from the Pioneer Generation Package, the Voluntary Early Redevelopment Scheme and a revamped Home Improvement Programme.
 He also announced that Singapore would be seeking a second inscription on UNESCO's World Heritage List of her hawker culture, and that Senior Minister of State and Mayor Maliki Osman would be leading an improvement project for Geylang Serai.

 2019 National Day Rally

-The 2019 rally was held on 18 August 2019 at ITE Headquarters and ITE College Central.
-In his speech he highlighted education bursaries and subsidies, along with the mention of successful bursary holders who were invited along, Pulau Brani's redevelopment plan as "Downtown South", the ongoing China–United States trade war, and how Singapore was involved in, climate change; its seriousness and their measures, and changes to the re-employment and retirement ages which will take effect by 2022.
+The 2019 rally was held on 18 August 2019 at ITE College Central.
+In Prime Minister Lee Hsien Loong's speech, he highlighted education bursaries and subsidies, along with the mention of successful bursary holders who were invited along, Pulau Brani's redevelopment plan as "Downtown South", the ongoing China–United States trade war, and how Singapore was involved in, climate change; its seriousness and their measures, and changes to the re-employment and retirement ages which will take effect by 2022.
 Lee also announced that SG Bicentennial Experience, an exhibit held at Fort Canning in commemoration of the bicentennial anniversary of modern foundation of Singapore was extended from mid-September to 31 December due to overwhelming responses and success.